 White mold is different in many ways besides just the color than black mold.

-But when somebody is referring the black mold they are actually referring to the fact black mold is associated with toxic mold.
-There is no such thing scientifically as black mold.
+When somebody is referring the black mold they merely referring to black mold is as being toxic mold (If you think you have black mold read this).
+Scientifically speaking there is no such thing as the black mold.
 The scientific term for what is called "black mold" is a species called Stachybotrys.

-The same goes for white mold.
-There is no such thing scientifically as white mold.
-There is just mold that is white in appearance.
-Many different species of mold can be white.
+Just like there is nothing scientifically known as white mold.
+It is just mold that is white in appearance, but many different species of mold can be white.

-Mildew is white and powdery yes, but there are certain mold spores that can be white and are not just mildew.
+Mildew is white and powdery, yes, but individual mold spores can be white that is not just mildew.

 Mildew is described as:

-It appears as a thin, superficial growth consisting of minute hyphae (fungal filaments) produced especially on living plants or organic matter such as wood, paper or leather.
-Both mould and mildew produce distinct offensive odors, and both have been identified as the cause of certain human ailments.
+_It appears as a thin, superficial growth consisting of minute hyphae (fungal filaments) produced especially on living plants or organic matter such as wood, paper or leather.
+Both mold and mildew produce distinct offensive odors, and causes certain human ailments.
+Source

-In order to determine if white mold is dangerous, lets first define dangerous...
+To determine if white mold is dangerous, lets first define dangerous.

 Will you die from being exposed to white mold?